An Episode of Cathedral History: Reception

 S. T. Joshi describes "An Episode of Cathedral History" as "one of the most substantial of [James'] later ghost stories [which] emphasizes his distaste at the bungling 'restoration' of English churches in the mode of the Gothic revival".
 David Punter describes "An Episode of Cathedral History" as "in certain ways emblematic of [James'] stories as a whole", noting that James uses the story "to mount a further argument as to the rightness of letting things, particularly pre-Renaissance things, simply be".

 Patrick J. Murphy and Fred Porcheddu describe "An Episode of Cathedral History" as "a study in the synchronic and the diachronic" and "a tale of the uneasy fortunes of communal history and memory".
 Peter Bell argues that the story "...is more than a vampire yarn or simple tale of ecclesiastical creepiness but, rather, a fascinating synthesis of interlocking traditions emanating from English and European folklore, Near Eastern cults, the Classics, and the Bible, woven into the sort of tapestry in which [James] excelled."

 Paul Adams describes "An Episode of Cathedral History" as "a middle-period work with vampire elements" with "a characteristically Jamesian plot device of a disturbed antiquarian object releasing a deadly revenant or a supernatural force."

 Some have considered "An Episode of Cathedral History" to be a sequel or companion piece to James' 1895 story "Canon Alberic's Scrap-Book" as it features a similar creature, obliquely suggested to be the mate of the one encountered in "Canon Alberic's Scrap-Book".
 "An Episode of Cathedral History" is one of a small number of James' stories not to take place in the countryside.

 Jane Mainley-Piddock writes "The symbolism of a very much alive old god in the very breast of the new religion is redolent of James's fears for the sanctity of the church and its ability to appeal to the new generation.
 It is almost as if the remodelling of the interior of the church caused it to fight internally.
 This was arguably reflected in the two movements debated in the church of James's day, especially the Low Evangelical church championed by James's university of Cambridge and the high Anglican/Catholic Oxford Movement of the University of Oxford, one standing for the old body of the church, one its more Low Church soul or conscience.
 This dichotomy would play itself out in James's own life."

 Daniel Frampton offers "An Episode of Cathedral History" as an example of stories by James that "exhibit a supernaturally-charged reality that was 'terrifyingly alive'.", writing "[James'] ghosts are novel in that they are 'embodied terrors' that can be touched."

+Jack Sullivan writes "Though James's rendering of dialect is skillful and idiomatic, he tends to overuse these servant recapitulations of horror scenes.
+After a while, the cockney narrators—in 'A View from a Hill,' and 'An Episode of Cathedral History,' among others—become an annoying mannerism."